-- People who are unable to use their own eggs for conception but can still carry a child in their uterus.
+- People who are unable to use their own eggs for conception.

 - People who have decreased ovarian function, premature ovarian failure, or genetic abnormalities.
 In most cases, donor egg treatment offers a high chance of pregnancy even if other infertility treatments were unsuccessful.